morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 }</pre>
 <p>First thing is that we set up two <strong>Array</strong> vars at the top.
 These are going to store the coordinates of any movement we detect.
 There's one for x values and one for y because later on we're going to want to arrive at a single [x,y] coordinate for the centre of movement.
 Obviously if your needs are different you may find you need to diverge a bit from here on.</p>

-<p>Secondly we've added a couple of lines which are triggered by the pixel having motion.
-Basically it's not too hard to see that if the pixel does have motion we pass it's x and y coordinate into the appropriate array and save it for later.</p>
+<p>Secondly we&#8217;ve added a couple of lines which are triggered by the pixel having motion.
+Basically it&#8217;s not too hard to see that if the pixel does have motion we pass it&#8217;s x and y coordinate into the appropriate array and save it for later.</p>

 <p>OK so time for a bit of a recap, a quick list of what we're doing so far.</p>